 Shooters rack up points by hitting each of the targets, and the shooter or team with the most points wins.
 Courses typically have 10 to 15 stations with a total of 50 to 100 targets per person.

 There are several sporting clays courses around the Houston metro, including the Greater Houston Gun Club and American Shooting Centers.
 Note: A paid membership at the club is sometimes required to shoot sporting clays, but not always.
 Call ahead before visiting a location to verify if non-members are able to access the courses and at what price.

 Gliding — or "soaring" — is a type of motorless flight that relies only on lift forces to keep you in the sky.
 It works by using a tow plane to pull small plane-like carriers, known as gliders, high enough into the air to ride thermal and lift forces.
 Once there, gliders can stay thousands of feet in the air and travel hundreds of miles without using an engine or power.
 The result is a breathtaking view of the Texas countryside and the thrill of soaring through the air with no engine propelling you.

 To go alone, you have to be an experienced glider pilot.
 But introductory flights for novices are available at places like the Greater Houston Soaring Association.
-These rides are typically 20-30 minutes and cost about $90.
+These rides are typically 20-30 minutes.
 Note: Weight restrictions apply, and taller riders might feel a little cramped inside the glider.